Ian-Ennis/activity_tracker/README.md

 - A progress bar
 - See data that's been logged over time
+- Add a difficulty/intesity and a way to sort by difficulty

 ![Screen Shot 2022-01-20 at 8 34 32 AM](https://user-images.githubusercontent.com/67617842/150400839-bae9bbc5-dd26-4b9a-97c8-1bdbbc815416.png)